AIByJohannes/elitelm/docs/project_details.md

 ## How to run on NPU

-To run the model on the Hexagon NPU, you need to ensure that you have the correct version of the Qualcomm AI Engine installed on your system, and that the `QnnHtp.dll` file is accessible.
-When you run the `llama3-qa.py` script with the `-b` argument pointing to the `QnnHtp.dll` file, the ONNX Runtime will automatically use the NPU for inference.
+To run the model on the Hexagon NPU, install the matching Qualcomm AI Engine SDK and update your YAML config with `device: qnn`.
+Populate the `qnn` block (typically `sdk_root` and optionally `backend`) so the script can locate the required DLLs and configure the QNN execution provider automatically.

 For more detailed instructions on setting up the NPU environment, please refer to the `docs/onnx_npu_docs.md` file.